 Workers will be unwilling to risk their jobs to take paid family leave benefits without job protection.
 When workers aren't able to take leave and then return to their job they end up on public assistance, costing taxpayers money.
-Job protected leave is especially important for keeping mothers attached to the workforce and reducing the income hit women take when they become mothers.
+Job-protected leave is especially important for keeping mothers attached to the workforce and reducing the income hit women take when they become mothers.
 Analysis of the Rhode Island paid leave program shows that 40% of workers would not have taken the paid family leave benefit without the job protection that the Rhode Island program guarantees.

-The benefit for Temporary Disability Insurance has been at \$170 a week since 1989, this benefit is too low to protect workers from financial difficulty when they utilize it.
+The benefit for Temporary Disability Insurance has been at \$170 a week since 1989, too low to protect workers from financial difficulty when they use it.
 A meaningful increase ensures that workers can avoid financial hardship, provides parity for workers dealing with their own disability and those caring for a family member, and provides an adequate benefit for women who experience complications during pregnancy.
-This benefit needs to be raised to provide the families of today access to financial stability when utilizing Temporary Disability Insurance.
+This benefit needs to be raised to provide today's families access to financial stability when using Temporary Disability Insurance.

-The time is now for New York to establish a strong paid family leave insurance program and we have the opportunity to do that through the FY 2016-17 budget.
-I urge you to enact a program that covers all workers, provides 12 weeks of leave, provides two thirds wage replacement, provides job protection, and raises Disability Insurance benefit the Temporary.
+The time is now for New York to establish a strong paid family leave insurance program.
+We have the opportunity to do that through the FY 2016-17 budget.
+We urge you to enact a program that covers all workers, provides 12 weeks of leave, provides two-thirds wage replacement, provides job protection, and raises the Temporary Disability Insurance benefit.